forayconsulting/cronai/README.md

 ### Environment Variables

-You can use environment variables in your commands.
-These are processed at runtime:
+You can use environment variables in your commands to make them more flexible:

 ```bash
 analyze_text "$MY_TEXT_VAR"